 Trade and investment successes

-One of the largest Australian companies manufacturing in Germany is CSL Behring.
-Based in Marburg, CSL employs around 2,000 people in the development of blood plasma products.
-CSL Behring will open up a new research facility in late 2014.
+A number of other Australian companies also enjoy success in Germany.
+Ceramic Fuel Cells (CFCL) launched its BlueGen gas-to-electricity product and opened its fuel cell stack manufacturing plant in the German state of North-Rhine Westphalia (NRW).
 Quickstep Technologies, a composite materials manufacturer, has secured a manufacturing development contract with Airbus Germany.
-Plantic Technologies, which produces biodegradable packaging and has its European Headquarters in the German State of Thuringia.
-In recent years, other Australian companies have been active in a wide range of German sectors, including Cochlear, Transfield (solar cell technology), ResMED (anti-snoring), John Fairfax newspaper and magazines, Burns Philp (yeast and bakery), Greencorp Magnetics, (recording tapes), Brambles (waste management), Amcor (packaging), MIM, Moldflow (software solutions), SDI (dental products), Nufarm (agricultural products) Goodman Group (real estate) and Greater Union (cinema).
+Plantic Technologies, which produces biodegradable packaging, has its European Headquarters in the German State of Thuringia.
+In recent years, other Australian companies have been active in a wide range of German sectors, including Cochlear, Transfield (solar cell technology), ResMED (anti-snoring), John Fairfax newspaper and magazines, Burns Philp (yeast and bakery), Greencorp Magnetics, (recording tapes), Brambles (waste management), Amcor (packaging), MIM, Moldflow (software solutions), SDI (dental products), Nufarm (agricultural products) Goodman Group (real estate) and AHL (cinema).